 Cheetahs have the shortest lifespan of any large cat.
 They only usually live 7-10 in the wild.
 Because they don’t live long, females are producing enough babies to keep the population going.
 Cheetahs reach 16 years old when living in captivity.

-Scientists believe that there is only a little more than 7,000 cheetahs living in the wild today.
+Scientists believe that there are only a little more than 7,000 cheetahs living in the wild today.
 There are conservation organizations in Africa to help save cheetahs.
 Farmers are encouraged to use electric fences to keep cheetahs out instead of killing them.
 There are also parks and reserves to keep cheetahs safe.
 If everyone works together, it may save cheetahs from extinction.

 Cheetahs in History

-Cheetahs have been a beloved animal for thousands of years.
+Cheetahs have been beloved animals for thousands of years.
 In Ancient Egypt, cheetahs were kept as pets.
 They were often used to help with hunting.

 In 1550 A.D an Indian emperor named Akbar the Great used cheetahs to help hunt gazelles.